acute-interpreter-panic/transfem-startpage/README.md

 ## TODO

+- WRITE DOCUMENTATION ON HOW THE CONFIG WORKS
-- implement templating for every one of the frontend files
+- ~~implement templating for every one of the frontend files~~
 - implement functionality to clear and clean cache
 - host this website on a demo page
-- implement ctl
 - implement autocomplete with a nice go backend and fast communication.
 Since it all runs locally nobody should have privacy concerns NEEDS TO BE ABLE TO TOGGLED OFF FOR DEMO PAGE

-WRITE DOCUMENTATION